Impressionism Posters - Light and Loose Brushwork, Wall Art

 Can I purchase these prints as gifts?

 Absolutely.
 Impressionist prints make thoughtful gifts for art enthusiasts and collectors alike.
-Their timeless beauty and evocative themes can resonate with anyone who appreciates art.
+Their classic beauty and evocative themes can resonate with anyone who appreciates art.

 What are the dimensions of the prints?